 With opinions divided upon different viewpoints, two clear trends in responding to the labor market have risen.
 On one hand, genuinely responding to the heavily verbalized needs of ideal employees will be a popular decision, especially given growing public support for workers.
 While potentially damaging to the bottom line, the progressive approach seems to be a clear answer to the labor market.
 Alternatively, automating and optimizing procedures to eliminate labor needs will also be popular.
 In addition, solutions like AI could not only automate mundane tasks, but open up opportunities for new jobs.

 Many of these workforce management trends will be more impactful than others.
 While we are able to foresee the changes on the horizon, it won’t be until 2023 that we can know how it all works out.
-To help manage your business through any type of transition, CAVU HCM has designed a premier workforce management solution.
+To help manage your business through any type of transition, we have designed a premier workforce management solution.
 Users can tailor the software to their business’s needs with payroll services, HR management tools, talent management solutions, and more.
-Learn more about CAVU HCM.
+Learn more.